-Your body is reacting all the time to your thoughts whether it is to your benefit or not.
-The thoughts, words and images that run through your mind cause constant physical changes in your body.
+Every minute of every day, your body is reacting to your thoughts whether it is to your benefit or not.
+The thoughts, words, and images that run through your mind cause constant physical changes in your body.
 Neurons fire in your brain and neurochemicals are secreted whether something is being imagined or actually experienced.
-On brain scans, many of the same parts of the brain are activated by imaginative thoughts, without receiving any other input.
-This directly influences physical and emotional states.
-From a neuroscientific perspective, imagining an act and doing it are not all that different.
-Visualization, often called guided imagery, causes very real physiologic consequences in the body.
+On brain scans, many of the same parts of the brain are activated by imaginative thoughts, without receiving any other input which directly influences physical and emotional states.

-In his book, The Brain That Changes Itself, Norman Doidge tells of an experiment in which two groups exercised a finger muscle for four weeks.
+In his book, The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science, Norman Doidge tells of an experiment in which two groups exercised a finger muscle for four weeks.
 One group actually did finger contractions while the other group just imagined doing the exact same thing with a voice shouting at them, like a coach, to work harder.
 At the end of the study, the first group who had actually done the physical exercises, increased the muscular strength in their finger by 30% while the other group, who had just visualized, increased their muscle strength by 22%.
 He explains that during the imaginary contractions, neurons responsible for movements are activated which resulted in the increased strength.

 He also tells of experiments with amputees who had painful phantom limbs.
 After twelve weeks of therapy in which they just imagined moving their painful, amputated limbs, some experienced a decrease in pain while, amazingly, in half, the pain completely disappeared.
 The visualizations activated and changed brain networks for limbs that were not even there.